eNMS-automation/eNMS/docs/inventory/configuration_management.rst

 Device configuration
 --------------------

-All devices are listed in the :guilabel:`Inventory / Configuration Management` page.
-By default, configurations are retrieved by a service called ``Configuration Backup Service``, which:
+Configurations are retrieved by a service called ``Configuration Backup Service``, which:
   - Uses Netmiko to fetch the configuration
   - Updates the device ``configuration`` property (a python dictionary that contains the most recent configurations)
   - Writes the configuration to a local text file (located in eNMS/files/git/data)